siid123ck/NextJsTutorial/readme.md

 √ Would you like to customize the default import alias? ...
 No / Yes

 ```
-You can choose the option according your preference, in this tutorial I did not use typescript, ESLint.
+You can choose the option according your preference, in this tutorial I used typescript.
 I chose App router for this tutorial as this has additional feature,
 however you can choose No (page router).

+### Creating directories
+Unlike React.js, Next.js use file-based routing.
+It means that we no longer have to define each router, import router, or wrap the main component with router.
+Instead all routes are determined by how you strucuture your folders.

 ## Creating a Next.js App
 ...